Water, High-Altitude Condensates, and Possible Methane Depletion in the Atmosphere of the Warm Super-Neptune WASP-107b: Discussion and Conclusions

 These results are a first look at the atmosphere of WASP-107b.
-It joins the ranks of two other relatively cool, relatively low mass exoplanets with detected water features \citep[HAT-P-11b and HAT-P-26b;][]{fraine14, wakeford17}.
-WASP-107b is already the target of additional observing programs at other wavelengths, including the WFC3/G102 grism and Spitzer 3.6 and 4.5 $\mu$m channels in transit and eclipse (\emph{HST} Program GO 14916, PI J. Spake, \emph{Spitzer} Program 13052, PI M. Werner; \emph{Spitzer} Program 13167, PI L. Kreidberg).
+The planet is already being observed at other wavelengths, including the WFC3/G102 grism and Spitzer 3.6 and 4.5 $\mu$m channels in transit and eclipse (\emph{HST} Program GO 14916, PI J. Spake, \emph{Spitzer} Program 13052, PI M. Werner; \emph{Spitzer} Program 13167, PI L. Kreidberg).
 In addition, WASP-107b is included in the \emph{JWST} Guaranteed Time Observations for the NIRISS, NIRCAM, and NIRSpec instruments\footnote{\url{https://jwst-docs.stsci.edu}}.
 This spate of observing programs is sure to add to the already rich and complex picture of WASP-107b's atmosphere presented here.

 \acknowledgments We thank Fei Dai, Jessica Spake, Ian Crossfield, Hannah Diamond-Lowe, and Jonathan Fortney for productive conversations.
 L.K. acknowledges support from the Harvard Society of Fellows and the Harvard Astronomy Department Institute for Theory and Computation.
 C.V.M. acknowledges support from NASA through the Sagan Fellowship Program.
+M.R.L. acknowledges NASA XRP grant NNX17AB56G for partial support of the theoretical interpretation of the data, as well as the ASU Research Computing staff for support with the Saguaro and Agave compute clusters.